prkshayush/portfolio-website/README.md

-# portfolio-website
+# Portfolio-Website

-Portfolio website made using NextJS, TailwindCSS and TypeScript
+- created using NextJS, TypeScript, TailwindCSS
+- currently only UI & some frontend
+- admin dashboard, blogs section is currently in development